 Miscarriages are devastating.
 However, the emotional crippling that can occur for a woman post-miscarriage can potentially affect her ability to get pregnant again.
-Unless your doctor has told you otherwise, most experts now agree that it’s better to start trying to get pregnant sooner rather than later after a miscarriage.
+Unless your doctor has told you otherwise, most experts now agree that it’s okay to start trying to get pregnant sooner rather than later after a miscarriage.

 Fertility Chances Are Highest Within 3 Months After a Miscarriage

-We want to be clear that every situation is different.
+Every person’s situation is different.
 If your miscarriage required a D & C (dilation and curettage procedure) and/or caused any injury or irritation to your uterus, it’s important to wait until your body has healed completely before trying again.
 For most women, this is a matter of one or two menstrual cycles.

-In fact, not only are women more likely to get pregnant with the first three- to six-months after a miscarriage, the studies also show women who get pregnant within the first six months after a miscarriage are more likely to experience reduced risk of miscarriage and/or preterm birth with the subsequent pregnancy.
+In fact, not only are women more likely to get pregnant with the first three to six months after a miscarriage, the studies also show women who get pregnant within the first six months after a miscarriage are more likely to experience reduced risk of miscarriage and/or preterm birth with the subsequent pregnancy.

 Have You Experienced Recurrent Miscarriage?

 On the other side of pregnancy after a miscarriage is the recurrent miscarriage experience.
 If you have had three or more successive miscarriages, seek immediate referral from your OB/GYN to a reputable fertility specialist in your area.
 Most of the time, recurrent miscarriages are due to one or more of three main factors: